ChviChvi/GOLFBOT-CDIO2023/README.md

 # GOLFBOT - CDIO2023

-In this project we used different tools to have a robot capture balls in a given frame, and deliver these to a goal.
-The project was part of our Conceive, Design, Implement, and Operate (CDIO) course at the ending of the 3rd semester.
+In this project used different tools to have a robot capture balls in a given frame, and deliver these to a goal.
+The project was part of the Conceive, Design, Implement, and Operate (CDIO) course at the ending of the 3rd semester.

 The tools used for this project Are:
 - **Python** (the brain of the robot, **OpenCV** was used to capture the movement of the robot with a camera.
 From this instructions were send to the robot using **TCP**)